• Skip to primary navigation

 • Carrots

 • French red wine.
 Since this is a Provencal beef stew, a red wine from the Provencal region works best.
 I like the Côtes du Rhône wines from France for this recipe.
-You can also use Merlot, Cabernet or Barbera if you cannot find a this variety.
+You can also use Merlot, Cabernet or Barbera if you cannot find this variety.

 • Tomato paste.

 • Bouquet garni.
-This is made up of fresh oregano, thyme and bay leaf tied together.
+This is made up of fresh oregano, thyme, and bay leaf tied together.

 • Mushrooms.